Scenario 22B

 -

-Base decisions on intentional design choices and extensive playesting
+Base decisions on intentional design choices and extensive playtesting

-The level was originally made for the Level Design Jam hosted by Steve Lee
+Made for the Level Design Jam 11 hosted by Steve Lee

-From the start, I also planned to keep working on the project after the jam, iterating and polishing it beyond the deadline
+Plan to keep working on the project after the jam, iterating and polishing it beyond the deadline.

 Video Breakdown

-This is a full video breakdown where I talk about all of my design decisions throughout the level.
+This is a full video breakdown where I talk more in-depth about all of my main design decisions throughout the level.

 My Process